jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 3. On the Pipeline page, click **ADD STAGE**.
 The Stage Configuration page opens.
 ![Click Add A Builder](/tutorials/jazzrtc/images/add_builder.png "Click add a builder")

-4. Create a stage to build your application:
+4. Create a stage to build your app:
     1. Click the default **MyStage** name and change the name of this stage to `Build`.
     2. On the **INPUT** tab, use the default settings.
 Be sure to enter the password for your IBM id where indicated.
 	3. On the **JOBS** tab, click **ADD JOB**.
 Select **Build** and the select the **Ant** builder type.